Can you see the real me? – Pete Townshend

 There was only one problem with this…I was slowly trading the unconditional love and grace I got sober with for a lot of rules and “shoulds.”
 Amidst the constant drone of biblical womanhood, godly families and purity talks, I stopped talking about my past and present struggles.
 I just pushed it to the background.
 No one needed to know.
 Like the frog slowly simmering in the pot, I didn’t see the danger I was putting myself in.
 I never felt like I really fit in.
 Never felt good enough.

 You see, “in the rooms” they told me that I could only keep what I had by giving it away.
-And the Bible says that we overcome by the word of our testimony.
 But I had hidden it all away for fear of gossip and judgment.
 I didn’t talk about the bad memories that I was struggling with or the depression that was engulfing me at times.
 Three of my four children have special needs of some kind.
 Without any supportive extended family, I was completely overwhelmed.

 In 2010 I was diagnosed with a neurological disorder similar to Parkinson’s called dystonia.
 The symptoms came on fast and furious.
 I was crippled and unable to do much of anything for myself.
 Searching online for answers, I found a few stories about people who started drinking upon their diagnosis as well as lots of talk about oral medication.
 I didn’t even have the luxury to do that without a lot of careful thought.
 I was in terrible pain and the depression and anxiety went through the roof.
 I was horrified and wondered where God was in all this.
 But I set my face to the path ahead of me and was determined to push through this thing.

 Since my diagnosis my spiritual journey shifted.
 I wanted to find the authenticity and grace I knew before.
 I felt God speaking to my heart that it was okay to be just myself; that I wasn’t going to be able to help anyone else if I was not going to be transparent and real.